-Why?
-Cost of goods sold, or "COGS," ties directly into your menu engineering efforts, profit margin, revenue, and inventory.
-Without a strong understanding of cost of goods sold, you're blind to the true performance of your business.
+Cost of goods sold (COGS) ties directly into your menu engineering efforts, profit margin, revenue, and inventory.
+Without a strong understanding of cost of goods sold, you might find it hard to get a clear view of your business's true performance.

 What is Cost of Goods Sold?

-According to Investopedia, cost of goods sold "is the direct cost attributable to the production of the goods sold in a company."
+According to a definition from Investopedia, cost of goods sold is "the direct cost attributable to the production of the goods sold in a company."

-Therefore, in a restaurant, cost of goods sold refers to the cost of all the ingredients used in a given time period.
-Your restaurant's COGS change over time and you will see a completely different number when comparing your COGS for one shift to your COGS for one year.
+But let's break that down more simply: Cost of goods sold refers to the cost of all the ingredients a restaurant uses in a given time period.
+Your restaurant's COGS number changes over time, and you'll see a completely different number when comparing your COGS for one shift to your COGS for an entire year.

-Your cost of goods sold is subtracted from your gross revenue in your restaurant profit and loss statement, as this is money that you either owe or have already paid.
-In other words, money from COGS is subtracted from your profit.
+When building out your restaurant profit and loss statement, your cost of goods sold is subtracted from your gross revenue, since this is money that you either owe or have already paid.
+In other words, money attributed to COGS is subtracted from your profit.

-How to Calculate Cost of Goods Sold for a Restaurant
+How to Calculate Cost of Goods Sold for Your Restaurant

 The cost of goods sold formula is as follows: